Skip to main contentSkip to article

 49.135°N, 122.840°W

 The King George Highway corridor between 64 Avenue and 80 Avenue is the commercial spine of Newton — and the largest concentration of South Asian / Punjabi-focused retail, restaurants, and services in BC outside the Vancouver Punjabi Market.
 Strawberry Hill Shopping Centre at 7110 120 Street (Walmart, T&T Supermarket, Real Canadian Superstore) sits at the western edge; the King George + 76 Avenue node is the heart of the Punjabi commercial cluster (jewellery, sweets, sari shops, restaurants); the Sunwood Square commercial node (King George + 64 Avenue) covers daily-needs grocery (Save-On-Foods, Walmart Supercentre at 7235 King George Boulevard).
 Inventory along the corridor itself is increasingly mixed-use mid-rise; one block off the corridor is 1970s/1980s detached and townhouse infill.
-Most listing agents misprice this corridor by treating it as a 'busy arterial' instead of as the cultural and commercial spine it actually is.
+The corridor is both a major arterial and the cultural heart of the neighbourhood — for households connected to the cultural cluster, that proximity is a draw rather than a drawback.

 West Newton (120–132 Street)